SixArm/unix-shell-script-kit/README.md

 ### int

-int: convert a number string to an integer number string.
+Convert a number string to an integer number string.

 ```sh
 int 1.23